MeganNyhan/CI_PP5_SALT/README.md

 <li> Search for a repository and connect to it.</li>
 <li> Click the button enable automatic deploys and the button deploy branch.</li>
 <li> Wait for the app to build and then click the rview button.</li>
+<li>  Crease Amazon Web Services account (if needed) and S3 bucket.
+Assign the bucket a name (e.g., your_app_name), with "ACLs enabled" Crease Amazon Web Services account (if needed) and S3 bucket.
+Assign the bucket a name (e.g., your_app_name), with "ACLs enabled", and "Block off public access" disables.</li>
 </ul>
 <br>